m1ddl3w4r3/WSL_Payload_Builder/README.md

 The `Build_WSL_Payload.sh` script downloads the latest Alpine Linux rootfs, customizes it for WSL use, embeds a user-specified executable, and packages everything into a distributable `.wsl` file.

-The `payload.bat` will download the WSL config file from the provided URL and launch it **(will install wsl if not present and admin rights are available)**
+The `Runner.bat` will download the WSL config file from the provided URL and launch it **(will install wsl if not present and admin rights are available)**

 This is particularly useful for penetration testing, security research, and custom WSL environment creation.